Crystal Simon, an actor and dancer, is a teaching-artist serving at Lighthouse Elementary in Queens, NY.

 ArtistYear, enabling artists to dedicate a year of service to our country

 ArtistYear, a proud new part of the AmeriCorps network, is the first national service program that enables artists to dedicate a year of service to our country.

 ArtistYear believes the arts—as vehicles for critical-thinking, empathy, self-discipline, social bonds, and civic engagement—are imperative for a thriving democracy.
 Our vision is to develop engaged citizen-artists committed to strengthening the fabric of our nation.
 How?
-By providing every underserved student in America with access to arts education via national service.
+By supporting school districts to provide every underserved student in America with access to arts education via national service.